v-goncalves/angular-elements/README.md

 # AngularElements

+This project was based on the article [Building Custom Elements / Web Components with Angular 6](https://medium.com/@tomsu/building-web-components-with-angular-elements-746cd2a38d5b)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding